zocker-160/ifm/doc/solving.rst

 appear to the solver that all the rooms in level *A* are closer to each other than any of the rooms in level *B*.
 This means that priority will be given to tasks in rooms in the same level as you are now, (hopefully) minimizing the number of level changes.
-Note that the length attribute doesn't affect map drawing at all.
+Note that the :keyword:`length` attribute doesn't affect map drawing at all.

 .. index::
    single: nopath; Closing off paths